marcfolchp/spotistics/docs/vercel-cron-setup.md

 }
 ```

-This configures Vercel to call `/api/sync/recently-played` every hour (at minute 0 of every hour).
+This configures Vercel to call `/api/sync/recently-played` once per day at midnight (00:00 UTC).

+**Note**: Vercel Hobby plan is limited to daily cron jobs.
+For hourly syncs, you'll need to upgrade to Pro plan or use an external cron service.

 ## Step 2: Set Environment Variables in Vercel